 MAX BMW has a good exploded view diagram of the Pulse Air components in their parts fiche.

-Remove the Air Intake Manifold
+Remove the Air Intake Tubes

-This exposes a fitting in the head that I need to remove with a 22mm socket.
+This exposes a fitting in the head that I need to remove with a 22 mm socket.

 Mine unscrews very easily, but they can be stuck tight due to galling, and carbon build up in the exhaust manifold.

-WARNING: Read Bob Fleischer’s write-up.
+Read Bob Fleischer’s write-up.
 This fitting often won’t budge and you can damage the aluminum threads in the head if it’s really stuck.
 Follow Bob’s other ways of upgrading the Pulse Air system if your fitting won’t come out easily.

 Remove Oil Breather Hoses

-Remove Carburetor Intake Manifold Vacuum Hoses
+Remove Carburetor Intake Venturi Vacuum Hoses

 I pull the hoses back inside the top engine cover.
 When I rebuild the engine, I’ll pull the air box and completely remove them.